 To transport ironstone from the remote Rosedale East kilns to the blast furnaces of northern England, a 12-mile railway was constructed, largely by hand, across the high moorland plateau and then down a 1 in 5 gradient at Ingleby Incline.
 A constant stream of wagons loaded with ironstone travelled out while coal and supplies were brought in to feed the kilns.
 But by 1929 the mines and calcining kilns had closed, crippled by overseas competition, economic difficulties and a reduction in the quality of ironstone at hand.
 The railway was taken up for salvage and the valley fell silent again.

 In the 90 years since its closure the track-bed and tramways can still be seen in the landscape, cutting across the valley sides, and has now become home to a valuable mix of habitats and species.
 The track-bed is now a popular walking route, providing reasonably gentle gradients with stunning views across Rosedale valley and access to see the iconic remains of the ironstone industry.
 The track-bed was in a poor condition though due to a variety of reasons – lack of maintenance, remoteness, drainage failure and local ground conditions.

 The project undertook much-needed path repair and drainage improvement works to the northern end of the Rosedale Railway, from Blakey Ridge to Reeking Gill, to ensure long-term path stability, increased drainage capability and improved access for visitors, such as walkers and trampers.
 The works have also helped to prevent further degradation of this important route and historical feature.
-This iconic route is now more accessible to more people than ever before to be able enjoy Rosedale.
+This iconic route is now more accessible to more people than ever before.